adilimudassir/laravel-starter/README.md

 ## About Laravel Starter Boilerplate

-This is a starter boilerplate i create to kickstart my next laravel project
+This is a starter boilerplate I created to kickstart my next laravel projects